-Nataive from South Dakota and Missouri west to eastern Washington, south to Mexico from 2,500 to 6,500 ft. elevation.
-Foliage clump grows 3 ft. high and wide; leaves are grayish green during growing season, yellow in fall, beige in winter.
+Native from South Dakota and Missouri west to eastern Washington, south to Mexico from 2,500–6,500-ft. elevation.
+Foliage clump grows to 3 ft. tall and wide; leaves are grayish green during the growing season, yellow in fall, beige in winter.
 At bloom time in summer or fall, showy, erect or arching flower plumes increase plant height to 5 ft.; plumes are pinkish, eventually fading to pale straw color.
 Extremely tough, deep-rooted plant.
 Good grass for alkaline conditions.

-Native in North America from 2,000 to 7,000 feet elevation.
-Narrow, arching, blue-green leaves form a clump 3 to 4 ft. high and wide.
+Native in North America from 2,000–7,000-ft. elevation.
+Narrow, arching, blue-green leaves form a clump to 3–4 ft. tall and wide.
 Feathery, golden yellow seed heads nearly double the plant’s height in late summer to early fall; good in dried arrangements.
 Evergreen in all but the coldest climates.
-Quite drought tolerant but looks best with occasional deep watering.
+Quite drought-tolerant but looks best with occasional deep watering.

 Like 'Catawbiense Album', this may be a hybrid.
 It grows to about 6 ft. tall and wide and produces pin...